zylittlep/getting_and_cleaning_data_project/codebook.md

 ## Step 6 (Requirement 5).
 To create a second, independent tidy data set with the average of each variable for each activity and each subject.

-- molten_filterd: a melted long data frame with subject id and activity as unique identifiers.
+- molten_all_filterd: a melted long data frame with subject id and activity as unique identifiers.
 - new_tidy: a second tidy data with mean value of each variable calculated for each subject in a certain activity.